 Climate Game Jam Background

 The Arctic Climate Game Jam will encourage the creation of new game prototypes that allow players to learn about the effects of as well as solutions to climate change in the Arctic through a science-based interactive experience.
-Teams of students, educators, scientists, game designers, and others can dedicate up to 48 hours of game design within the selected date range (TBD).
+Teams of students, educators, scientists, game designers, and others can dedicate up to 48 hours of game design within the selected date range (April 21-30, 2017).
 Four age categories have been established along with five game categories (Hack this game, Paper Prototype, Analog Game, Basic Digital Game and Advanced Digital Game).
 Game design teams will choose from important Arctic-related topics including changing sea levels, sea ice and glacier melt, ocean acidification, impacts on Indigenous communities, shifting ecosystems, and more.
 The Arctic climate game jam offers a unique opportunity for participants to work as design teams, learn science facts, consider how a changing Arctic affects us all, and produce engaging experiences for audiences of many ages.
 No previous experience with game design is necessary.

 The goals of the Arctic Climate Game Jam are: